Intermittent percolation and the scale-free distribution of vegetation clusters

 \section{Acknowledgements}

-We acknowledge the Spanish Ministry and Agencia Estatal de investigaci{\'o}n (AEI) through grant FIS2017-84256-P (European Regional Development Fund), as well as the Consejería de Conocimiento, Investigación y Universidad, Junta de Andalucía and European Regional Development Fund (ERDF), ref.
-SOMM17/6105/UGR for financial support.
-We thank P. Moretti, V. Buend{\'\i}a, G. Barrios, and P. Villegas for a critical reading of the manuscript as well as for very useful comments.
+We acknowledge the Spanish Ministry and Agencia Estatal de investigaci{\'o}n (AEI) through grant FIS2017-84256-P (European Regional Development Fund), as well as the Consejer{\'\i}a de Conocimiento, Investigaci{\'o}n y Universidad, Junta de Andaluc{\'\i}a and ERDF, Ref.
+A-FQM-175-UGR18 and SOMM17/6105/UGR and for financial support.
+We thank Juan A. Bonachela, Paolo Moretti, Victor Buend{\'\i}a, Guillermo Barrios, Johannnes Zierenberg, and Pablo Villegas for a critical reading of the manuscript as well as for very useful comments.